abdllveda/blur-peace-sign/README.md

 # Peace Sign Blur

-Real-time hand gesture detection for macOS (Apple Silicon).
+Real-time hand gesture detection.
 When the webcam sees a **peace sign** (index + middle fingers extended, other fingers folded), the live preview is blurred with Gaussian blur.
 When the gesture disappears, the preview returns to normal immediately.

 ## Requirements

-- macOS with a built-in or external webcam
+- Built-in or external webcam
 - Python 3.11 or 3.12 (MediaPipe wheels are not yet available for Python 3.13+)
-- Camera permission for Terminal, iTerm, or your IDE
+- Camera permission for your terminal or IDE (especially on macOS)

 ## Project structure